Weekly webinar | 100 CELPIP writing prompts + sample responses for CA$5/month Webinar Writing hub Sample essays

 StrongShe asked what the manager decided.

-Fix: keep statement order inside the noun clause
+Fix: Keep statement order inside the noun clause.

-Interactive Practice Lab
+Practice Lab

 Practice

-Score: 0/4
+Score: 0/3

-Read for meaning first.
-If the meaning changes, the grammar usually has to change too.
+Focus on the meaning first.
+If the meaning changes, the grammar usually needs to adapt too.

 1. Quick pick

-Choose the stronger sentence for Noun Clauses With That and Whether.
+Choose the stronger sentence for noun clauses with 'that' and 'whether'.

 2. Build it